royparth20/Redux_Router_React_Template/README.md

 ## Popular Alternatives

-Create React App is a great fit for:
+Redux + Router React Template is a great fit for:

 - **Learning React** in a comfortable and feature-rich development environment.
 - **Starting new single-page React applications.**